 Watching a SCARA robot quickly assemble several small plastic parts, it’s hard not to think of it as a person—a fast, accurate, tireless person, but a person nonetheless.

 In reality, equating the abilities of robots and human assemblers is risky.
 What’s easy for a human assembler can be difficult or impossible for a robot, and vice versa.
 To ensure success with robotic assembly, engineers must adapt their parts, products and processes to the unique requirements of the robot.

 Ideally, engineers should address the issues related to robotic assembly early in the design process.
-According to Thierry Dumont, business manager for robotics at Bosch Rexroth Corp.
-(Buchanan, MI), building a robotic workcell is more difficult for a product that was originally assembled manually than it is for a product that was designed to be assembled automatically.
+According to Thierry Dumont, director sales and product management for Bosch Rexroth Corp. in Schwieberdingen, Germany, building a robotic workcell is more difficult for a product that was originally assembled manually than it is for a product that was designed to be assembled automatically.

 “It can be tricky, because the parts have not been designed for automation,” he says.
 “If we can work with the customer while he’s designing the product, we can build in features that may not add anything to the product itself, but can improve assembly quite a bit.”

 Tom Reek, vice president of automation at gripper manufacturer SCHUNK, agrees.
 He says the best automation projects are those with well-defined parts and processes.
 The part design has been finalized, and the robot’s path from picking up the part to dropping it off has been determined.